 In the week since Donald Trump’s election victory, he has announced a number of key appointments — some of them highly controversial — that will shape his administration in a way that pleases “pro-family” evangelical groups.

-The House reelected Speaker Mike Johnson, who is supported by Focus on the Family and has worked with Focus-affiliated activist groups (Family Research Council, Alliance Defending Freedom), and opposes abortion, IVF, and gay and transgender rights.
+The House nominated Speaker Mike Johnson to another term as Speaker, and he will face an election soon.
+Johnson is supported by Focus on the Family and has worked with Focus-affiliated activist groups (Family Research Council, Alliance Defending Freedom), and opposes abortion, IVF, and gay and transgender rights.

 The Senate overlooked pro-MAGA Rick Scott to elect John Thune as its new leader to succeed Mitch McConnell.
 As BNG reported in March, Thune is an evangelical Christian and graduate of Biola University who was elected to the U.S. Senate 20 years ago from South Dakota with the help of Focus founder James Dobson.
 Focus congratulated Thune in an article.